immohann/Lettuce-Disease/README.md

 # Lettuce-Disease
-A deep learning model to DETECT and CLASSIFY disease present in lettuce plants grown in a hydroponic system.
+A deep learning model to DETECT and CLASSIFY disease present in different plant leaves.

 _____________________________________________________